scalazone/content/topics/foundations/environment.md

   runnable binary code
 - executing the binary code

-We will look at what needs to be done to get a computer ready to perform these everyday tasks.
+We are working hard to make the setup process easier for everyone with a one-step installation, but in the meantime, we will look at the steps that need to be done to get a computer ready to perform these everyday tasks.

 ## Editing files

-There are many applications which can be used to edit Scala source files, and while most users will choose an integrated development environment (IDE) such as [Visual Studio Code](https://code.visualstudio.com/) or
-[IntelliJ IDEA](https://www.jetbrains.com/idea/), the only essential requirement is that the choice of editor should be able to edit text as _plain text_, and not a _rich text_ editor.
+There are many applications which can be used to edit Scala source files, and while most users will choose an integrated development environment (IDE) such as [Visual Studio Code](https://code.visualstudio.com/) or [IntelliJ IDEA](https://www.jetbrains.com/idea/), the only essential requirement is that the choice of editor should be able to edit text as _plain text_, and is not a _rich text_ editor.

 This means that tools such as [Sublime Text](https://www.sublimetext.com/), [Atom](https://atom.io/) are perfectly suitable, as are the terminal-based editors [Vim](https://www.vim.org/) and